1935 Shinchiku-Taichū earthquake: Damage

 The infrastructure of the island also sustained severe damage, with transportation, communications, and water networks heavily compromised.

 Reported portents

 Residents in central Taiwan reported that several days before the earthquake there were "signs in the sky" of impending disaster, while locals from Kiyomizu Town, Taichū Prefecture (modern-day Qingshui, Taichung) near the epicentre, reported water boiling in ground wells an hour before the shock.

 Response

 The great number of casualties in the earthquake prompted a review of safety standards, with the colonial Japanese government implementing building codes of a similar standard to those in force in Japan in the wake of the disaster.
 Locals were apparently appreciative of the efforts of Japanese policemen in recovering bodies, given local superstitions against touching the dead.

+Following the earthquake, Yang Kui penned "Investigation and relief work in Taiwan’s earthquake disaster zones," considered an early work of literary journalism in Taiwan.
+Liamkua author Lin Ta-piao wrote the "Great Central Taiwan Earthquake New Song" about the earthquake.